security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

     {% include lab-image.html image='gcp-budget-2-amount.png' %}

-*   `(3) Actions` > I recommend setting four thresholds -- one for each week of the month -- at 25%, 50%, 75%, and 100%.
-When you have hit these thresholds within a month, you will receive a budget notificaiton email.
+*   `(3) Actions` > Set four thresholds -- one for each week of the month -- at 25%, 50%, 75%, and 100%.
+When you have hit these thresholds within
+    a month, you will receive a budget notificaiton email.

     {% include lab-image.html image='gcp-budget-3-actions.png' %}